ErickReyesM/Python-Behave-Automation/README.md

-    behave -D browser=android  # For Android tests behave -D browser=ios      # For iOS tests
+    behave -D browser=android  # For Android tests behave -D browser=ios      # For iOS tests behave -D browser=desktop  # For Windows and Chrome

 ### Test Results
 - The results of the execution you can consult them in the Actions tab of the repo